Country Boy & Country Girl: Background and content

 Jimmy Dean had wanted to record an album of duets with Dottie West several years prior to the release of Country Boy & Girl.
 However, scheduling conflicts required them to postpone the project until they could make arrangements.
 The album was produced by Jerry Bradley at RCA Studio B in September 1970.
 The record consisted of ten tracks, all of which were duet recordings.
 All of the album's tracks were previously recorded by other artists.
 Most of the songs were covers of duet recordings made hits by country music duo's.
 Among these tracks was "Wish I Didn't Have to Miss You", which was originally a hit for Jack Greene and Jeannie Seely.
 A second featured track is "Jackson", which was first a hit for Johnny Cash and June Carter.
-A third example is "Let It Be Me", which had recently been a duet hit for Glen Campbell and Bobby Gentry.
+A third example is "Let It Be Me", which had recently been a duet hit for Glen Campbell and Bobbie Gentry.